Italian S Cookies

 - Line two large baking sheets with parchment paper.
 Preheat the oven to 350ºF/180ºC.

-- In a large bowl, combine the flour and butter.
-Rub the flour and butter with your fingertips until the mixture resembles fine breadcrumbs.
+- In a large bowl, combine the butter with flour.
+Rub the flour and butter with your fingertips until the mixture resembles fine breadcrumbs.3 cups (375 grams) all purpose flour4 ounces (115 grams) cold unsalted butter

 - Use a fork to whisk together the eggs and gradually bring in and incorporate the other ingredients and the flour mixture.

-- When it becomes too hard to use a fork, use your hands to gently press and knead the mixture until it forms a smooth dough.
+- When it becomes too hard to use a fork, use your hands to gently press, squish and knead the mixture until it forms a smooth dough.
 Form into a ball.

 - Cut the dough ball into quarters then divide the quarters in half.
 You will have 8 even portions.

 - Take one portion and roll it into a 6 inch (15 cm) long log.
+If it helps, dust the counter with extra flour.
 Cut the log into 6 even pieces.

 - Roll each piece into 4 inch (10 cm) long sticks and form the shape of an “S”.

-- Transfer the cookies to a prepared baking sheet and bake for 10-12 minutes or until golden brown.
+- Transfer the cookies to a prepared baking sheet and bake for 12-15 minutes or until golden brown.
+All ovens vary, so check after 10 minutes if your oven runs hot.

 Notes